Accessibility statement for Apply for a duplicate log book (V5C)

 Preparation of this accessibility statement

-This website was last tested on 09 December 2020.
+This website was last tested on 29 October 2025 against the WCAG 2.2 AA standard.
 The test was carried out by Digital Accessibility Centre Limited.